opf/openproject/docs/user-guide/gantt-chart/README.md

 # Gantt charts

 <div class="glossary">
-The **Gantt chart** in OpenProject displays the work packages in a timeline.
-You can collaboratively create and manage your project plan.
-Have your project timelines available for all team members and share up-to-date information with stakeholders.
-You can add start and finish dates and adapt it with drag and drop in the Gantt chart.
-Also, you can add dependencies, predecessor or follower within the Gantt chart.
+The **Gantt charts** module in OpenProject displays the work packages in a timeline.
+You can collaboratively create and manage your project plan, have your project timelines available to all team members and share up-to-date information with stakeholders.
+You can add start and finish dates and adapt it via drag and drop directly in the Gantt chart.
+Also, you can add dependencies, predecessors or followers within the Gantt chart.
 </div>

 | Topic                                                                                                           | Content                                                                   |
 |-----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|